Are You Ready To Start a Blog?

 Hosting and Domain

 Of course, you need a place where to start blogging.
 Once all the previous steps are done, or the ones you choose to get done is time to get your blog up and running.
 And for that, you will need your domain name, which basically is your web address (www.mypage.com) mine is www.craftytuts.com and you will need hosting, which is where all the info about your blog is stored and shared to your future readers.
+If you don’t know much about hosting, I recommend visiting https://www.hostiserver.com/vps, who are a reputable hosting site.
 Read more about hosting and domain and the steps to get your blog up and running here: How to Start A Blog in 15 Minutes or Less

 I also want to make a workbook or homework book for each step, and so making it easier to get them done.